LiHaoN3/LiHaoN3/README.md

 - 👋 Hi, I’m Linn
-- 👀 I’m interested in: mostly everything
-- 🌱 I’m currently learning:
+- 🏫 Studying: second year IT at Chalmers
-- 💞️ I’m looking to collaborate on: something
+- 🌱 I’m looking to collaborate on: projects
 - 📫 How to reach me:

 <!---